amritsinghbains/gcsms/README.md

 2. In Google Calendar (https://calendar.google.com),
    under 'Calendar Settings' -> 'Mobile Setup', enter your mobile number and verify it.
 3. In API Console (https://code.google.com/apis/console), click 'Create Project' and enable 'Calendar API'.
 4. In API Console, under 'API Access', click 'Create an OAuth 2.0 client ID...' and input 'gcsms' as Product Name.
 Click 'Next' and under 'Application type' choose 'Installed application'.
 It should default to 'Other' in 'Installed application type' section.
 Finalize by clicking 'Create Client ID' and note down 'Client ID' and 'Client Secret' from the following window.
 5. Edit `~/.gcsms` and enter the 'Client ID' and 'Client Secret' and save - see `sample.config` for the format of the config file
-6. Run `python gcsms.py auth` and follow the instructions, granting calendar access to gcsms.
+6. Run `gcsms.py auth` and follow the instructions, granting calendar access to gcsms.

 At this point, you no longer need to use the web interface - everything can be done using gcsms commands.
-To avoid typing `python gcsms.py`, you should put a link to gcsms.py in one of the appropriate directories in `PATH`.
-Here's one way to do it, assuming `gcsms.py` is in your home
-directory:

-    $ GCSMS=~/gcsms.py
-    $ chmod +x $GCSMS
-    $ mkdir -p ~/bin
-    $ ln -s $GCSMS ~/bin/gcsms
-    $ echo 'export PATH="$PATH:~/bin"' >> ~/.bashrc

 Let's create a new messaging list (ie Calendar):

     $ gcsms create web-health
     :hwernow_235nkjg@group.calendar.google.com